 |Collection Status||Collection online|

-The Auslan Corpus Annotation Guidelines describe the annotation protocols used in the deposit.
+The Auslan Corpus Annotation Guidelines describe the annotation protocols used in the collection.
 They have been updated almost annually since they were first written up in 2005.
 The last update was in November 2016.
 The latest version of the Annotation Guidelines can be found at http://www.auslan.org.au/about/corpus.
-Researchers requesting access to the annotation files that are available in this deposit dating from 2008 or 2012 should be aware that the later versions of the corpus are often quite different to the earlier archived versions.
+Researchers requesting access to the annotation files that are available in this collection dating from 2008 or 2012 should be aware that the later versions of the corpus are often quite different from the earlier archived versions.

 Auslan (Australian Sign Language) is the signed language of the deaf community in Australia.
 It has evolved from forms of British Sign Language (BSL) which were brought to Australia in the 19th century.
 It is used by an estimated 6,500 deaf people as their first or preferred language (Johnston, T. 2006.
 W(h)ither the deaf community?
 Population, genetics, and the future of Australian Sign Language.
 Sign Language Studies, 6(2), 137-173).
 The number of deaf users of Auslan appears to have peaked in the 1980s and now seems to be declining due to a variety of factors, such as aging, decreasing incidence rates of permanent early childhood severe and profound deafness, and high rates of cochlear implantation.
 Consequently, the number of new deaf signers being added to the community on a year by year basis is modest and the language is likely to become endangered within a generation or two.

 There are no audio files in this collection because the language being used here (Auslan) is a signed language.
 The movie files do have an audio track but the sound is not necessary.
 The people present at each recording session were all deaf and were unaware of background and environmental noise.
 If you download any movies from this collection, we suggest you play the movie with the sound switched off because you may find the background noise an irritating distraction.